Clearwire: Wholesale products and services

 Sprint Corporation (Clearwire's parent company) resold Clearwire's 4G network service as Sprint 4G WiMax in over 70 markets across the United States.
-Other Clearwire investors Comcast and Time Warner Cable resell Clearwire's 4G mobile broadband service in a number of markets, including New York City, Los Angeles, Chicago, Philadelphia, Atlanta and Portland among others bundled with their cable, home phone, and residential Internet services.
+Other Clearwire investors Comcast and Time Warner Cable resold Clearwire's 4G mobile broadband service in a number of markets, including New York City, Los Angeles, Chicago, Philadelphia, Atlanta and Portland among others bundled with their cable, home phone, and residential Internet services.

 On June 4, 2010, Sprint Nextel introduced the first commercially available 4G cellphone in the U.S., the HTC EVO 4G.
 The device combines Clearwire's 4G network with Sprint's 3G network and Google's Android operating system, creating a multimedia-heavy device Sprint hoped would set it apart from 3G smartphones like the Apple iPhone.

 Criticism

 In 2005, Clearwire drew criticism from phone operator Vonage.
 Vonage claimed Clearwire and other ISPs were blocking Vonage's services.
 Testing showed that contrary to Vonage's claims, Vonage calls were being connected over the Clearwire network.

 In September 2010, Clearwire introduced a dynamic network management system, which, for users who consume "disproportionate" amounts of wireless data, limited the user to about 256 kbit/s of network throughput.
-Certain users claimed their terms of service were modified retroactively to reflect the new policy, and Clearwire itself has unofficially acknowledged this claim.
+Certain users claimed their terms of service were modified retroactively to reflect the new policy, and Clearwire itself unofficially acknowledged this claim.

 In the middle of 2012, Clearwire reached a settlement to provide partial refunds of termination fees and service credits for individuals who experienced throttling as part of their dynamic network management policy.
-The settlement allows Clearwire to continue throttling connections under certain circumstances as long as their advertising reflects this.
+The settlement allowed Clearwire to continue throttling connections under certain circumstances as long as their advertising reflects this.

 In September 2013, Clearwire in Spain, operating under the brand Instanet, cut off all of its services, web and phone lines without prior notice.
 It was reported at the time that Spanish consumer associations were gathering evidence of possible overcharging.